lemniskett/pi/README.md

 ## Run on boot

 ```
-pictl resume                        # Put this inside rc scripts or similar
+pictl start                         # Put this inside rc scripts or similar
 ```

 ## Directories